dhrubhajong/Gender_prediction_deployment/README.md

 + request.py - This uses requests module to call APIs already defined in app.py and displays the returned value.

 > Running the project
-Ensure that you are in the project home directory.
-Create the machine learning model by running below command - `python model.py`
-This would create a serialized version of our model into a file model.pkl

 Run app.py using below command to start Flask API `python app.py`
 By default, flask will run on port 5000.